 A big part of why I love travel is the opportunity to meet people and discover new perspectives.
 There’s no reason why you can’t step into a different experience right at home.
 Volunteering is the perfect chance to try something new and make friends.
 Plus, it feels good.
 So go help at a shelter, collect clothes or bathe some puppies.

 A big bonus here is if you get involved with a volunteer project that eventually involves a trip.
-Fundraising helps to offset the cost of travel, if finances are your barrier.
-And if its time you can’t afford?
+Fundraising helps to offset the cost of travel if finances are your barrier.
+And if it’s time you can’t afford?
 Check with your boss.
 Your work may offer extra leave for volunteer travel.
+It might be worth searching for the best online fundraisers, to possibly get more information on how to go down this route, and what sort of events you could maybe hold to raise money for this cause before you commit.

 If you’re interested in going this route there are a ton of options.
 My mom volunteers with Habitat for Humanity every year, my dad and brother traveled to New Orleans post-Katrina with a disaster relief organization and me and my sister raised money one summer to fund a mission trip we took to North Dakota.